5 tips on how to get the most design for your money

 5. Give specific feedback

 I'm not saying you have to accept the first and best thing a designer presents to you.
-On the contrary, it is important to be demanding if you are to get the most out of a design purchase.
-Once you have considered the proposal adequately, you must give as specific feedback as possible.
-Feel free to refer back to the brief if there are aspects of it that you feel they have not taken into account enough.
+On the contrary, it's important to be demanding if you're going to get the most out of a design purchase.
+Once you've considered the proposal sufficiently, you need to give as much specific feedback as possible.
+Feel free to refer back to the brief if there are aspects of it that you feel they haven't taken enough into account.

 During my 12 years with Mission, I have experienced projects coming up against various challenges.
 They can come right at the start, along the way or at the end, and they always lead to either ourselves, the customer, or both parties spending more time and money than necessary.